rroehl/AWS_ECSJenkinsImplementation/Phase_3_ECSDockerJenkinsContainer/README.md

 ![](docs/assets/20230130_153424_diagram_A.drawio.svg)

 The Jenkins agent images is configured in the same manner.
-The docker.tf will subsititute the variables into the Dockerfile template and create the docker file.
+The docker.tf will substitute the variables into the Dockerfile template and create the docker file.
 The remaining process that Terraform performs is the same as the Jenkins Service creation.

 The Dockerfile will: